Organizers, Visitors Bracing For Hot Weather At Osaka World Expo - UrduPoint

 -

-Organizers, visitors bracing for hot weather at Osaka World Expo5 minutes ago
+Organizers, visitors bracing for hot weather at Osaka World Expo6 minutes ago

 -